 Using someone else’s ideas and information along with your own?
-We’ll work on when, why, and how to use your sources effectively.
+Learn to use your sources effectively and when, why, and how to document them.

-Let’s continue discussing sources, this time with a focus on how to use quotes and how to avoid plagiarism by crediting your sources properly.
-It is not as overwhelming as it sometimes seems.
+Let’s continue discussing sources, this time with a focus on how to use quotes and how to avoid plagiarism by crediting your sources.

 Self-Assessment & Writing Portfolio Cover Letters